-Why 1-2 hours visit duration is ideal for with baby: Allows a relaxed pace to see main ruins and take baby breaks
+Why 1–2 hours visit duration is ideal for with baby: Allows time to see main highlights and take breaks for your baby without rushing.

 Tery Tsiliganos